ARMmbed/mbed-build/docs/mbed_os_configuration.md

 # More stuff
-There are two parts to this configurtion story. mbed OS can be considered as a collection of software components/libraries/features and a collection of targets.
+There are two parts to this configuration story. mbed OS can be considered as a collection of software components/libraries/features and a collection of targets.
 This lot is combined with a chunk of generic operating system code.

-When building for a specific target the buld system consults the collection of configuration files and forms a set of configuration parameters with specific values defined.
+When building for a specific target the build system consults the collection of configuration files and forms a set of configuration parameters with specific values defined.